guanfengliu/closechain/README.md

 problems in the motion planning of open and closed chains.

 # folder structure
 Codes are mainly written in matlab, and in a modular way.
-The folder:
+They are organized in the following folders.
 1. /paper contains two papers: paper 1: LT-access-close-loop.pdf,  is an earlier paper which studied the bifurcation set (called boundary variety) of C-spaces of  planar closed chains, and used the set in the decomposition of C-space into Euclidean coordinate patches, followed by coordinate continuation planning method.